-[The taxpayers] provide health care services to patients at their Washington hospitals and nursing facilities.
-Some of the taxpayers' patients are enrolled in health insurance plans funded by the FEHB, the MA, and the TRICARE, federal health insurance programs.
+Taxpayer, a private corporation headquartered in . . . , Washington, provides health care services to surgical patients at its Washington facilities.
+Some of the taxpayer's patients are enrolled in health insurance plans funded by the FEHB and the MA federal health insurance programs.
 The health insurance plans are offered to the patients by third-party insurance carriers that participate in the federal programs.
-The taxpayers bill the patients' insurance carriers for the health services provided to the patients.
+The taxpayer bills the patients' insurance carriers for the health services provided to the patients.